Surreal limits: Introduction

 Since the digits in the above decimal expressions eventually stabilize, we get confident that $2.718\dots$ approximates the actual decimal expansion of $e$ (of course, this is not a proof!).
 Though a similar argument goes well for many limits, it is not always the case that digits eventually stabilize in converging sequences.
 For example, consider the sequence

 which obviously converges to $2$.
 In this case, no digit at all stabilizes.

-The aim of this note is to observe that, instead, if we represent real numbers as sequences of $+$'s and $-$'s by means of the surreal sign expansion, and we consider a converging (in the classical sense of real analysis) sequence of real numbers, then the $+$'s and $-$'s which stabilize give the surreal sign expansion of the limit, possibly with the difference of an infinitesimal.
+We observe that, instead, if we represent real numbers as sequences of $+$'s and $-$'s by means of the surreal sign expansion, and we consider a converging (in the classical sense of real analysis) sequence of real numbers, then the $+$'s and $-$'s which stabilize give the surreal sign expansion of the limit, possibly with the difference of an infinitesimal.
+See Theorem \ref{thm}.
 This shows that the apparently odd and strange surreal way of representing numbers, in particular, reals, by means of a sequence of $+$'s and $-$'s is, in a sense, actually a more natural way, in comparison with the usual decimal or binary expansions.
+So far, the above result is just slightly more than a mere curiosity, but a few arguments presented below suggest at least some remote eventuality of further developments.